oracle-devrel/cool.devo.build/README.md

 ---
 ```

+The date should be the date you plan to publish.
+If there's any delay in publishing, we'll update the date for you.

 See [Tagging Pages](#tagging-pages)

 ### Optional front matter

 - `modified`: If you update a post with new content (or corrections), you can add a `modified` key with a new date.
 Don't change the publish date, though.
-The modified key will be enough to let us surface updated content without disrupting the (mostly) chronological publishing system.
+The modified key will be enough to let us surface updated content without disrupting the (mostly) chronological publishing system. (hint: there's [a script](https://github.com/oracle-devrel/cool.devo.build/blob/main/update_modified.rb) in the cool.devo.build repo that can use to update the modified key for all changed markdown files prior to doing a commit.)
 - `categories:` is an array containing one or more category tags.
 See [Tagging Pages](#tagging-pages) for a list of available categories.
 - `author:` can be a block of YAML data, or if the author has been permanently added to the site by the maintainers, a slug will be provided for the author to use.